Tom "Trip the Light" Magee

-Anne "Kimchi" Hildebrand is an unlikely hiker, having been excused from PE during high school for spinal abnormalities.
+Anne "Kimchi" Hildebrand never expected to become a hiker, having been excused from PE during high school for spinal abnormalities.
 After learning to hike while living in Patagonia, and then living out of a Honda Civic in the US Southwest, she thought her big adventure was going to be a two week solo backpacking trip.
 Needless to say, that backpacking trip turned into the PCT, which turned into the CDT, the Te Araroa and part of the Camino (while pushing a wheelchair, the only hike where she gained upper-body strength).

 Officer at Large